Hearts: SPL decides against punishment for owner's plight

 And, ahead of the Hearts decision, Scottish FA chief executive Stewart Regan admitted that the Tynecastle club's problems were more bad news for the nation's football.

 "It is damaging because Hearts are a big club," he said.
-"It's another example where finance is getting in the way of the game making progress .
+"It's another example where finance is .

 "And, again, the people you feel sorry for are the fans at the end of the line who are desperate just to watch their team and watch good football."